Are you an adviser? Go to Unbiased Pro

 Fees for St James’s Place are designed to cover the cost of personalised advice and active fund management.

-Typically, you’ll pay an initial product charge of up to 5% on your investment, followed by ongoing annual management fees of between 1.6% and 1.9%.
-For example, if you invested £5,000, you would face an upfront charge of £250, plus annual fees of between £80 to £95, depending on the fund.
+Typically, you’ll pay an initial product charge of up to 5% on your investment, followed by ongoing annual management fees of between 1.6% and 1.9%, but these fees will change from 26 August.

-While these fees may seem steep, they support the high level of guidance clients receive through their advisers and customer service from St James’s Place, which is known for providing a hands-on experience and building long-term relationships.
+These fees support the high level of guidance clients receive through their advisers and customer service from St James’s Place, which is known for providing a hands-on experience and building long-term relationships.

-This personal approach ensures clients receive tailored solutions aligned with their goals, which many investors value.
+This personal approach ensures clients receive tailored solutions aligned with their goals.

 Hargreaves Lansdown fees